gitlabhq/gitlabhq/doc/university/glossary/README.md

 A folder used for storing multiple files.

-### Docker
+### Docker Container Registry

+A [feature](https://docs.gitlab.com/ce/user/project/container_registry.html) of GitLab projects.
 Containers wrap up a piece of software in a complete filesystem that contains everything it needs to run: code, runtime, system tools, system libraries – anything you can install on a server.
 This guarantees that it will always run the same, regardless of the environment it is running in.

 ### Dynamic Environment

+### ElasticSearch

+Elasticsearch is a flexible, scalable and powerful search service.
+When [enabled](https://gitlab.com/help/integration/elasticsearch.md), it helps keep GitLab's search fast when dealing with a huge amount of data.

 ### Emacs